nicomon24/Sneks/readme.md

 - Move: 0
 - Dies: -1
 <br>
-Below a GIF of the environment played by vanilla DQN.
+Above a GIF of the environment played by vanilla DQN.
 All the solutions and implementations on the environment can be found in the corresponding [github repo](https://github.com/nicomon24/Sneks-solutions), that contains more detailed explanation on solutions

 [snek]: src/snek.gif?raw=true

 ## TODO
+- Making the environment more configurable (size, number of food)
 - Larger single-agent environment (32x32 and 64x64)
 - Define various multiagent environments:
   - Snakes can eat each other
   - Eat or starve, snakes cannot eat each other but food is limited

+## Ideas
+- Cooperation game: snakes can eat only if they reach the same food together
+- More walls?
+(Maze-like?)
+Other block types with different behaviour?